-The following items should be submitted to the M.A.T.
-Mathematics Program Coordinator:
+The following items should be submitted to the School of Graduate Studies:

 - A completed M.A.T.
-Mathematics application form and a \$25 nonrefundable application fee, payable to M.A.T. - Clayton State University. - Admission to the M.A.T. program requires an earned baccalaureate degree in mathematics (or a closely related field) from an accredited college or university.
-Individuals without a degree in mathematics are expected to complete undergraduate and/or graduate course work to compensate for deficiencies.
-Completion of the Calculus sequence, Linear Algebra, and at least 2 additional upper-division mathematics courses is required.

-- Three letters of recommendation.
+Mathematics application form and a \$25 non-refundable application fee, payable to M.A.T. - Clayton State University. - Admission to the M.A.T. program requires a baccalaureate degree in mathematics (or a closely related field such as Physics, Statistics, Mechanical Engineering, etc.) from an accredited college or university.
+All students are expected to have the following undergraduate courses: Calculus I, Calculus II, Calculus III, Linear Algebra, and at least two (2) additional upper-division mathematics courses.
+Students who have not completed at least three (3) of these prerequisite courses will not be considered for admission into the program.
+Individuals without the required prerequisite courses are expected to complete undergraduate course work to compensate for any deficiencies. - Three letters of recommendation.
 Three letters of recommendation which comment on the potential for success in an academic program must accompany the application.
-Letters should be placed in sealed envelopes and contain the signature of the person writing the recommendation across the seal. - A statement of purpose for seeking a M.A.T.
+Letters should be placed in sealed envelopes and contain the signature of the person writing the recommendation across the seal.

+- A statement of purpose for seeking a M.A.T.
 Mathematics degree.
 This brief essay, no more than two double spaced pages, should describe the applicant's interests and goals in pursuing the M.A.T. degree. - Passing scores on GACE Basic Skills Assessment (Georgia Assessment for the Certification of Educators) are required for admission to the certification program.
 (SAT 1000, ACT 43, or GRE 1030--exemption scores for the GACE Basic Skills Assessment) - Georgia Crime Information Center (GCIC) criminal background check is required for admission to the certification program.